Armenian Heritage Park

-Armenian Heritage Park, a gift to the City of Boston and the Commonwealth of Massachusetts from Armenian-Americans, includes two features to engage all ages.
+Armenian Heritage Park on the Greenway, a gift to the City of Boston and the Commonwealth of Massachusetts from Armenian-Americans, includes two features to engage all ages,

 Abstract Sculpture, a split dodecahedron, commemorates the immigrant experience.
 Annually, the Sculpture is reconfigured, symbolic of all who were pulled apart from their country of origin and came to these Massachusetts shores, establishing themselves in new and different ways.
 The Sculpture sits atop a Reflecting Pool; its waters wash over its sides and re-emerge as a single jet of water at the Labyrinth's center.
 The Sculpture is dedicated to lives lost during the Armenian Genocide of 1915-1923 and all genocides that have followed.